The Death of General Warren at the Battle of Bunker's Hill, June 17, 1775: Description

-The central focus of the painting is Warren's body, dressed in white, and John Small, a British major, dressed in a scarlet uniform (holding a sword in his left hand).
-Small, who had served with colonial general Israel Putnam during the French and Indian War, is shown preventing a fellow British soldier from bayoneting Warren.
+The central focus of the painting is Warren's body, dressed in white, and British Major John Small dressed in a scarlet uniform (holding a sword in his left hand).
+Small, who had served with American general Israel Putnam during the French and Indian War, is shown preventing a fellow soldier from bayoneting Warren.
 Trumbull wanted to express the poignancy in the conflict of men who had earlier served together.

 On the far right of the painting is a colonial officer, Thomas Grosvenor, with a black man holding a musket behind him.
 The black man was long thought to be Peter Salem, a freed slave who served in the cause of American independence.
 Later research identified him as a slave belonging to Grosvenor.

-The foreground is littered with bodies from both sides of the conflict, and the background includes clusters of colonial and British troops carrying flags.
+The foreground is littered with bodies from both sides of the conflict, and the background includes clusters of American and British troops carrying flags.
 Boston Harbor is also visible in the distance.
-The sky is partially obscured by smoke rising from Charlestown, which had been torched by the British.
+The sky is partially obscured by smoke rising from Charlestown, which had been set aflame by the British.

-In describing the painting for a catalogue of his works, Trumbull explained why he chose to emphasize the British Major Small's role, saying that Small, whom he had met in London, "was equally distinguished by acts of humanity and kindness to his enemies, as by bravery and fidelity to the cause he served."
+In describing the painting for a catalogue of his works, Trumbull explained why he chose to emphasize Small's role, saying that Small, whom he had met in London, "was equally distinguished by acts of humanity and kindness to his enemies, as by bravery and fidelity to the cause he served."